-effect in terms of feature checking, where a feature-checking movement cannot feed another feature-checking movement.
-It should, however, be noted that the above discussion most naturally fits with Chomsky's (2008) position regarding movement to criterial positions: Chomsky (2008) suggests that such movement is not formally (i.e. feature-checking) driven, what licenses movement to positions like SpecTopP, SpecFocP..., i.e. what in effect then licenses Spec creation in such cases, is getting a certain interpretation, which fits well with the above discussion regarding "licensing" of specifiers.
-The more general criterial freezing effect can then be captured as discussed above: if a simply moves through a criterial position X on its way to a higher criterial position, the interpretation associated with it would be lost, since a would not be interpreted in that (X) position (any kind of forced reconstruction would raise the same problem regarding the higher criterial position).31
+There is actually a more general freezing effect associated with criterial positions in Rizzi's sense: as discussed in Rizzi (2006), once XP moves to a criterial position, it gets frozen there movement from a criterial to a criterial position is not possible.
+Bošković (2008b) generalizes this effect formally in terms of feature checking, where a feature-checking movement cannot feed another feature-checking movement.
+It should, however, be noted that the above discussion most naturally fits with Chomsky's (2008) position regarding movement to criterial positions: Chomsky (2008) suggests that such movement is not formally (i.e. feature-checking) driven, what licenses movement to positions like SpecTopP, SpecFocP..., i.e. what in effect then licenses Spec creation in such cases, is getting a certain interpretation, which fits well with the above discussion regarding "licensing" of specifiers.38 The more general criterial position X on its way to a higher criterial position, the interpretation associated with it would be lost, since α would not be interpreted in that (X) position (any kind of forced reconstruction would raise the same problem regarding the higher criterial position).39

 In conclusion, given that intermediate movements involve Spec creation, given MAR, we would expect that there would be no superfluous intermediate movement steps.
 The who left effect represents a rather dramatic confirmation of the ban on superfluous intermediate steps.
 Given that intermediate movement (to SpecIP here) is banned even in this case, it appears that the null hypothesis should indeed be that intermediate movements take place only through phasal edges (i.e. when they are forced by phases/PIC), which raises a number of interesting issues that were noted in the beginning of this section.
+The above discussion (i.e. the who left effect) has also